illumneo/capkey/devlog.md

 <img src="./docs/demo.svg">
 # Dev Logs

+## 2025-07-01
+I wrote some rudimentary code that outputs the numbers 1-9 based on which position you click on.
+Now I need to decide how to capture gestures.
+I need to detect taps, swipes, long swipes, out and back movements, cw/ccw circles, and maybe holds?
+A gesture will start when a touch event is registered, I can then track it's movements to determine which type of move it is, and then convert that to some action.
+Gestures definitely start on a touch, but we can't always wait till a release since, for example, we might want to allow people to move the cursor around by sliding and we'd want to recognize and take action while they are still holding the button.

+For now though, I think I will start with just detecting gestures once released.
+I think I'll set it up where I'll have different 'zones' and I'll track which zones we enter to determine the gesture.
+There will be the center zone (used for taps without intenional movements), and then octants radiating out (so we can detect diagonal and 90 degree swipes).
+This will also allow us to potentially track circular moves by seeing that we go through all of the octants.
+Eventually I might see about adding another zone that is outside the normal octants to detect long moves.

+So the state machine would look something like this:
+- Wait till a touch event is triggered
+- Take note of its starting location (x, y) and maybe time?
+- Every tick check which zone it is in based off of it's starting location
+- If it is in a new zone, add it to the list (and maybe the time?)
+- Once the touch has been released, identify which gesture it was

+(This probably could be modified to check if a character should be output while a gesture is in motion)

+## 2025-06-29
+I got the PCB's in and now I'm going to see about writing some code to calculate finger position.
+I'll start by just outputing the 8 touch values, and then I'll start to see about writing some code to calculate x and y position (and maybe 'Z' position to indicate how close the finger is?)

 ## 2025-06-12
 Need to use "Edit Pad as Graphic Shape" in footprint to be able to generate it (more) correctly.